mkwilbux/MediaSDK/README.md

   * [See also](#see-also)

 # License
-Intel Media SDK is licensed under MIT license.
+Intel® Media SDK is licensed under MIT license.
 See [LICENSE](./LICENSE) for details.

 # How to contribute
 See [CONTRIBUTING](./CONTRIBUTING.md) for details.
 Thank you!